Dream Destinations: Hotels in Phuket and Phang Nga, Thailand

 Bangkok Staycations 2020

-At the time of our initial Bangkok lockdown, in March 2020 the Thai government issued advice to stay and work at home.
+During our initial Bangkok lockdown in March 2020, the Thai government advised people to stay and work at home.
 From our apartment on the 31st floor of a Sukhumvit tower block, we had a bird’s eye view of the city and could see the empty soi streets below.

-The pandemic advice was well heeded, and the population of the city diminished as businesses shut and those that could fled home to a cheaper life in the provinces.
-Oh, how I missed my family weatherboard house in Australia, my garden, and the dog but we stayed for my husband’s work.
+The pandemic advice was well heeded, and the city’s population diminished as businesses shut and those who could fled home to cheaper life in the provinces.
+Oh, how I missed my family’s weatherboard house in Australia, my garden, and the dog, but we stayed for my husband’s work.

 Our coping mechanism was simple.
-Every Saturday night we drove the car which sat idle in the garage directly to a hotel and switched self-isolating in our apartment for the same at an exquisite Bangkok hotel!
-For more see Our Best Bangkok Staycations
+Every Saturday night, we drove the car, which sat idle in the garage, directly to a hotel and switched to self-isolating in our apartment for the same time at an exquisite Bangkok hotel!
+For more, see Our Best Bangkok Staycations

 The Siam, Bangkok